vsladkov/reload-emulator/README.md

 ## Building games
-Emulator is working with embedded NIB files and C headers.
+Emulator is working with embedded NIB files as C headers.

 You can use dsk2nib tool to convert DSK image to NIB image, then bin2hdr to generate headers.